cysouw/diathesis/text/c06_prepositions.md

 ## Introduction

+Prepositional phrases play a crucial role in many diatheses throughout this book.
+This chapter catalogues only the covert ('unmarked') alternations that involve a change in pure flagging, i.e. between case-marked constituents and prepositional phrases.
+Many more such diatheses will be discussed in subsequent chapters, but those alternations display additional overt marking, like reflexive pronouns, verb prefixes, or light verbs.

-In this chapter only those alternations are considered that involve a change in pure flagging, i.e. between case-marked constituents and prepositional phrases.
-There are many different alternations that involve prepositions, like antipassives [@next a], see [@sec:prepositions-accusative-antipassive], anticausatives [@next b], see [@sec:prepositions-intransitive-preposition-anticausative], applicatives [@next c], see [@sec:prepositions-instrument-applicative], and many more.
+As surveyed in this chapter, there are many different covert alternations that involve prepositions, like antipassives [@next a], see [@sec:prepositions-accusative-antipassive], anticausatives [@next b], see [@sec:prepositions-intransitive-preposition-anticausative], applicatives [@next c], see [@sec:prepositions-instrument-applicative], and many more.

 ::: ex
 a.
 Ich schlürfe meinen Tee. \